lolipalooza/DateMachine-SexMachine/README.md

 Long-Term
 - Better "change animations" system (replace the clickable in only one block 1 2 3 animations by separated buttons).
-- Show in "select pose and place" menu (sexual menu) if is there saved offsets available
 - Change Free and FPV cams functionality.
 Deactivate cursor control when having these cam modes actived, and back from these modes with a single click.
 - Make a very simple functionality in SexTriggerer that change player to male skin and spawns the female character that will follow him everywhere, then initiate the SexMachine when they get close enough.